Guided Walking Holiday in the South of France

 Day One – Arrival & 16 km walk

 Day Seven – 15 km

 Please note that walking distances are approximate, in function of flight times and other factors.

 Luggage transfer is provided on each day, so we will only carry a rucksack with our requirements for the day’s walk.

 Please feel free to ask any questions you may have.
-Get in touch, on 086-8318748 or by email to info [at] tourismpurewalking.com to express your interest, as a minimum number of walkers is required for the trip to progress.
+Get in touch, on 086-8318748 or by email to info [at] tourismpurewalking.com to express your interest and receive the detailed brochure.